Updated: 28 Dec 17

 by the painter Nesterov

-Thanks to Pavel Florensky's Iconostasis, written in 1922, but brought to my attention only last year (2008) by Fr.
+Thanks to Pavel Florensky's Iconostasis, written in 1922, but brought to my attention only in 2008 by Fr.
 John Hennies of OCA Saint Dimitri of Rostov parish, most of the puzzlement over these conflicts began to dissolve.

 I did a Google search on the word and found:

 The term prelest is a Russian word which has come into English usage for lack of a precise equivalent, although it is often translated as "spiritual delusion ," "spiritual deception," or "illusion," and accepting a delusion for reality in contrast to spiritual sobriety.